nickzeng123/portfolio/README.md

 This browser application allows users to view projects of Nicholas Zeng, and navigates them to the repositories in Github.

-This browser application also demonstrates my skills, education, job experience, reason I learned programming, interests and hobbies.
+This browser application also demonstrates my skills, education,  job experience, the reason I learned programming, interests, and hobbies.

 ## Setup/Installation Requirements